Sydling St Nicholas

 Sydling St Nicholas is a village and civil parish in Dorset within southwest England.
 The parish is 5 to 9 mi northwest of the county town Dorchester and covers most of the valley of the small Sydling Water in the chalk hills of the Dorset Downs.
 The parish has an area of 2075 ha and includes the hamlet of Up Sydling in the north.

 Sydling St Nicholas village was recorded in the 11th-century Domesday Book, though evidence of much earlier human occupation has been found in the surrounding area.
 Over the last thousand years the village has been owned by Milton Abbey, Sir Francis Walsingham and Winchester College.

-The whole of Sydling St Nicholas parish lies within the Dorset Area of Outstanding Natural Beauty.
+The whole of Sydling St Nicholas parish lies within the Dorset National Landscape area.
 In addition, parts of the parish lie within the Hog Cliff National Nature Reserve and the Cerne and Sydling Downs Special Area of Conservation.

 In the 2011 census the parish had a population of 414.